AltaOhms/azureiotedgelab/functionmodule/readme.md

 11. Save the changes to the of the **FilterFunction.cs** file.

-12. If your project shows error do a **dotnet restore**.
+12. If your project shows an error do a **dotnet restore**.
 Open a terminal and go to your project modules folder and type in **dotnet restore**.
 Once done close the FilterFunction.cs file and reopen.

     ![Container Registry Credentials](images/15_dotnet_restore.png)